[Rollback]

 "Robert J. Sawyer has mastered the skill of turning his powerful visions of the future into relevant and thought-provoking commentary on the major issues facing us today." —Paul Lewis, President, Discovery Channel Canada

-His consulting clients include Kodak and Motorola, and he was the only author invited by the Canada's Federal Department of Justice to contribute to its 2003 think-tank on Canadian genetic laws.
+He has done futurism and strategic foresight consulting for DARPA, Google, Kodak, Motorola, and NASA, and he was the only author invited by Canada's Federal Department of Justice to contribute to its think-tank on Canadian genetic laws.

-His books are top-ten mainstream bestsellers in Canada, appearing on the Globe and Mail and Maclean's bestsellers' lists, and they've hit number one on the bestsellers' list published by Locus, the U.S. trade journal of the science-fiction field.
+His books are top-ten mainstream bestsellers in Canada, appearing on the Globe and Mail and Maclean's bestsellers' lists, and they've hit #1 on the bestsellers' list published by Locus, the U.S. trade journal of the science-fiction field, and #1 on the Amazon.com, Amazon.ca, and Amazon.co.uk science-fiction bestsellers' lists.

 Let him share his compelling insights with your group: e-mail Rob at sawyer@sfwriter.com to arrange a booking.